Protective Body Armor

 Most protective suits cannot withstand the blunt force trauma strikes to the head such as kicks and knee strikes that the Model Mugging protective suit was designed.
 Additionally, all “padded assailant” training should be used in coordination with a trained co-instructor.

 Learning how to wear the protective body armor is just as important as what instructors put on.
 Male instructors are NOT a moving punching bag.
-Male instructors are teaching and supporting their students how to fight during the fighting scenarios.
+While wearing the armor, male instructors are teaching and supporting their students how to fight during the fighting scenarios.
+Female instructors also support and guide students to maximize their power and options.

 During instructor training, we teach male instructors how to dance with the students; a “dance of empowerment.”
 Understanding predator typologies is another dynamic factor of this dance.
 Male instructors teach while wearing the suit providing immediate feedback to students and moving in a manner that imitates a real assailant and adds to realism for more effective adrenaline stress conditioning.